yongchaofan/tinyTerm/docs/README.md

 ## Contributing

 Interested in contributing to tinyTerm?
 I'd love your help. tinyTerm is made an open source project for users and developers to contribute and make it better together.
 See [the CONTRIBUTING file](docs/CONTRIBUTING.md) for instructions on how to contribute.

-### Running tests

-The theme contains a minimal test suite, to ensure a site with the theme would build successfully.
-To run the tests, simply run `script/cibuild`.
-You'll need to run `script/bootstrap` one before the test script will work.